-The colloquium booklist should consist of 20 to 25 books arranged according to the following four sections:
+The Colloquium Booklist should consist of 20 to 25 books, arranged according to the following four sections:

 Ancient, Medieval and Renaissance Classics

-At least seven works produced before the mid-1600s.
+At least seven works produced before the mid-1600s

-At least four works, produced after the mid-1600s, in Humanities disciplines such as Literature, Philosophy, History, the Arts, Critical Theory and Religion.
+At least four works, produced after the mid-1600s, in Humanities disciplines such as Literature, Philosophy, History, the Arts, Critical Theory, and Religion

 Modernity—The Social and Natural Sciences

-At least four nonfiction works, produced after the mid-1600s, in the Natural Sciences and Social Science disciplines such as Political Science, Economics, Psychology, Anthropology, and Sociology.
+At least four nonfiction works, produced after the mid-1600s, in the Natural Sciences and Social Science disciplines such as Political Science, Economics, Psychology, Anthropology, and Sociology

 Area of Concentration

-The Booklist and Rationale Approval Process
+The Approval Process for the Booklist and Rationale

 Gallatin School Approval

-The faculty reviewer or “second reviewer” may approve the list and rationale or require changes.
-In either case, if you submitted your rationale on time, you will be notified by e-mail approximately 3-4 weeks after your initial submission.
+The faculty reviewer or “second reviewer” may approve the Booklist and Rationale or require changes.
+In either case, if the Rationale was submitted on time, the student will be notified by e-mail approximately 3-4 weeks after the initial submission.